Disc Golf History

 John and Jim Palmeri, disc golf pioneers.
 Rochester, NY, the 1970s.

-Despite having never heard of the International Frisbee Association (IFA) that Ed Headrick and Wham-O had put together, or even seeing a copy of the IFA Newsletter, Jim Palmeri, his brother John and a small group from Rochester, NY, had been playing disc golf as a competitive sport regularly since August 1970, including tournaments and weekly league play.
-By 1973, they had even promoted two City of Rochester Disc Frisbee Championship events which featured disc golf as the main event.
+Despite having never heard of the International Frisbee Association (IFA) that Ed Headrick and Wham-O had put together, or even seeing a copy of the IFA Newsletter, Jim Palmeri, his brother John, and a small group from Rochester, NY, had been playing disc golf as a competitive sport regularly since August 1970, including tournaments and weekly league play.
+By 1973, they had even promoted two City of Rochester Disc Frisbee Championship events, which featured disc golf as the main event.

 putt2